-The Swiss watchmaking brand has just revealed its new DeWitt Twenty-8-Eight Regulator A.S.W. limited edition (ref.
-T8.TA.001) self-winding watch with their proprietary Automatic Sequential Winding system.
-Presented in a generously proportioned 18-carat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.
+The Swiss watchmaking brand has just revealed its new self-winding DeWitt Twenty-8-Eight Regulator A.S.W. limited edition (ref.
+T8.TA.001) equipped with their proprietary Automatic Sequential Winding system.
+Presented in a generously proportioned 18-karat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.

 The name of the watch is somewhat confusing, right?
 Why would a watch that comes with a standard three-hand layout, a power reserve indicator and a tourbillon escapement bear a “Regulator designation in its name“, you might ask?
 Well, the answer is quite simple.

 The word “regulator” here is used in its historic sense, meaning that the watch is very accurate thanks to a device that maintains a designated characteristic of a certain crucial component.
 In old pendulum regulator clocks this device was called a deadbeat escapement.

 In the new DW 8014 automatic movement it is called Automatic Sequential Winding (A.S.W.) system.

 Featuring a ring-shaped peripheral oscillating weight, the movement has its mainspring wound via a disconnectable winding arm that sequentially winds the barrel and maintains energy level within the range of 40% to 60% for optimal, constant torque.
 The movement’s accuracy is further increased thanks to the Straumann hairspring with a Phillips curve, which is made from a fracture-resistant, self-compensating, corrosion-free, and antimagnetic alloy.

 Like the face of the watch (will come to it in no time,) the DW 8014 movement features beautiful art-deco-style decoration with Cotes de Geneve motif.
 Its surfaces are satin-brushed, circular-grained, polished and beveled.

 The caliber, the first in the brand’s history, which is made solely in-house, is protected by a majestic rose gold case that sports DeWitt’s signature imperial columns pattern on the flanks and an oversized rose gold crown at 3 o’clock, which is adorned with a ring made in blackened titanium featuring the “W” monogram.

 The dial, as you can see on the pictures, represents a wet dream of a very wealthy Metropolis fan.